-2. Provinces with no outbreaks/resolved outbreaks

-2.1 Northern Cape Province and Western Cape Province:

-No cases of FMD were reported in these two provinces and they remain FMD free without vaccination.
+2. Provinces with no outbreaks/resolved outbreaks 2.1 Northern Cape Province and Western Cape Province: No cases of FMD were reported in these two provinces and they remain FMD free without vaccination.
 2.2 Free State Province:

-In the Free State Province, there have been no clinical or serological signs of virus circulation since September 2022.
-All outbreaks in the province were resolved and closed on 18 October 2024.
+There have been no clinical or serological signs of virus circulation since September 2022.
+All outbreaks in the province were resolved and the Free State Province is considered as FMD free as from 18 October 2024.
+2.3 Gauteng Province: